meza/minecraft-mod-manager/README.md

 Due to the Minecraft modding community's lack of consistent versioning, the "newness" of a mod is defined by the release date of a file being newer than the old one + the hash of the file being different.

+---

+### LIST

+`mmm list`

+This will list all the mods that are managed by the tool and their current status.

+---

 ## Explaining the configuration

 ### modlist-lock.json